LaGuer/MathPhysicalConstants.jl/README.md

 Usage is pretty straightforward.
 Start off by loading the package.

     julia> using MathPhysicalConstants

+Query and retrieve the Planck Constant using the most updated International System of Units (SI)

+    julia> MathPhysicalConstants.SI.PlanckConstantH
+    6.62607015e-34

 Now access Earth's gravitational acceleration in MKS units.